Flying-Pig-Labs/idea-to-app-workshop/steps/5-webhook.md

 - Don't commit webhook URLs to public repos
 - Use environment variables in production
 - Rotate webhooks if compromised
-- Monitor webhook usage in Zapier
+- Monitor webhook usage in Make

 ### What NOT to Send
 - Passwords